exceljs/exceljs/README.md

 <ul>
     <li>
-        Merged <a href="https://github.com/guyonroche/exceljs/pull/457">Additional information about font family property #457</a>.
+        Merged <a href="https://github.com/guyonroche/exceljs/pull/466">Don't break when loading an Excel file containing a chartsheet #466</a>.
-        Thanks to <a href="https://github.com/kayakyakr">kayakyakr</a> for this contribution.
+        Thanks to <a href="https://github.com/papandreou">Andreas Lind</a> for this contribution.
     </li>
     <li>
-        Merged <a href="https://github.com/guyonroche/exceljs/pull/459">Fixes #458 #459</a>.
+        Merged <a href="https://github.com/guyonroche/exceljs/pull/471">Hotfix/sheet order#257 #471</a>.
-        This fixes <a href="https://github.com/guyonroche/exceljs/issues/458">Add style to column causes it to be hidden #458</a>.
+        This fixes <a href="https://github.com/guyonroche/exceljs/issues/257">Sheet Order #257</a>.
-        Thanks to <a href="https://github.com/AJamesPhillips">Alexander James Phillips</a> for this contribution.
+        Thanks to <a href="https://github.com/robbi">Robbi</a> for this contribution.
     </li>
 </ul>